 When people are unsure about a decision, they are likely to turn to their peers for guidance.
 And when traveling to a new city there are a lot of unknowns.
 Which explains why review site/OTA TripAdvisor has become the second most popular travel app, boasting over 300 million users worldwide.

-When asked by TripAdvisor, 93% of travellers said that online reviews impact their booking decisions.
-While half of online travellers claim to have written a review after taking a leisure trip in the past 12 months.
+When asked by TripAdvisor, 93% of travelers said that online reviews impact their booking decisions.
+While half of online travelers claim to have written a review after taking a leisure trip in the past 12 months.

 There’s no denying the influence of TripAdvisor reviews.
 But what influences a TripAdvisor member’s decision to leave a positive (or negative) review?
 We reached out to two of TripAdvisor’s top community contributors to find out.

 TripAdvisor holds annual community awards, dubbed the “Ollies”, to honor the world’s top reviewers.

 Susan (screen name “mini”) took home 3 Ollie’s in 2015 for U.S Review Contributor of the Year, the Travellers Choice Attractions Reviewer of the Year, and Photographer of the Year.
 To date, she’s left 5,217 reviews and has a following of 4,455,000 readers.
 She swears by the TripAdvisor forum when planning her trips saying she’s been blown away more than a couple times by recommendations from fellow travelers.